theNewDynamic/aba-icc/_situations/afghanistan.md

   North Atlantic Treaty Organization (NATO) forces, U.S. forces), Afghan government forces, and armed anti-government groups such as the Taliban.

-  As of November 2016, the preliminary examination is in the admissibility assessment phase.
+  As of September 2019, the decision not to authorize an investigation into alleged crimes committed in Afghanistan is being appealed.
 slug: afghanistan
 ---

 **Background**